afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step2.md

 Everything is setup correctly and the first artifact delivery sequence has been triggered.
 Watch progress in [the bridge]({{TRAFFIC_HOST1_8080}}/bridge/project/fulltour/sequence).

-Locust runs for 2 minutes (configurable) each time it responds to `je-test.triggered`.
+Locust runs for 2 minutes (configurable) each time it responds to `test.triggered`.
 Load is generated once in the `qa` stage so expect the end-to-end delivery with Locust load tests to take about 3 minutes.

 ![deployed](./assets/trigger-delivery-2.jpg)